bloovis/sup-notmuch.mirror/README.md

   If not specified, the default is `draft`.

 All of my changes are on the `notmuch` branch of this repository.
-I have tested is on Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.
+I have tested it on Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.

 To run it, use this command in the repository's top-level directory: